PhD, Paul Merage School of Business, University of California, Irvine, USA

 2011: Paper Presentation Grant, McGill University for travel to Seventh Symposium on Statistical Challenges in Electronic Commerce Research 2011 in Rio de Janeiro, Brazil.

 2009: Paper Presentation Grant, McGill University for travel to CIST/INFORMS 2009 in San Diego, CA.

 Interviewed for and featured in National Public Radio radio story (March 7, 2011), “The Real Value of 7 Million Facebook Fans”: http://www.npr.org/blogs/therecord/2011/03/07/134337572/the-real-value-o...

 - Quantifying Social Influence in an Online Music Community (with Sanjeev Dewan and Ian Ho), International Conference in Information Systems, December 15-18, 2013, Milan, Italy

-- One-Way Mirror in Online Dating (with Ravi Bapna, Akhmed Umyarov, Galit Shmueli), International Conference in Information Systems, December 15-18, 2013, Milan, Italy
+- One-Way Mirrors in Online Dating (with Ravi Bapna, Akhmed Umyarov, Galit Shmueli), International Conference in Information Systems, December 15-18, 2013, Milan, Italy

 - Streaming vs. Downloading of Online Music: Complements or Substitutes? (with Sanjeev Dewan), Statistical Challenges in eCommerce Research 2013, Lisbon, Portugal.
 June 28-29, 2013